• image of ad for BetterBee.com that says Your Partners in Better Beekeeping with the phone number 1-800-632-3379 and the link to betterbee.com

 Dosage and delivery matrices

-For extended-release application of oxalic acid, it can be dissolved into glycerin, and applied to the hive by either laying pads across the top bars (if applied between two brood chambers), or by hanging strips over the top bars, extending down into the interspaces between the frames.
+For extended-release application of oxalic acid, it can be dissolved into glycerin (I prefer soy rather than palm oil, since it does not involve the destruction of orangutan habitat), and applied to the hive by either laying pads across the top bars (if applied between two brood chambers), or by hanging strips over the top bars, extending down into the interspaces between the frames.
 The delivery strips or pads must be applied so that bees freely contact the surfaces.

 Biodegradable cellulose matrices such as cardboard (chipboard), Swedish sponges, or cotton absorbent fabrics may be used.
 For full efficacy, roughly 55 – 60 square inches (365 cm2) of delivery matrix must be used if applied across the top bars, or 100 square inches (645 cm2) if hung between the frames.
 The instructions below are for moisturizer-free Swedish sponges, which hold 100 g of 1:1 (weight to weight) solution of oxalic acid dihydrate to glycerin.
 Other matrices, or different ratios of acid to glycerin, will require different preparation.